2019 Drake Bulldogs football team

 The 2019 Drake Bulldogs football team represented Drake University as a member of the Pioneer Football League (PFL) during 2019 NCAA Division I FCS football season.
 Led by first-year head coach Todd Stepsis, the Bulldogs compiled an overall record of 6–5 with a mark of 6–2 in conference play, tying for second place in the PFL.
 The team played its home games at Drake Stadium in Des Moines, Iowa.

-Previous season

-The Bulldogs finished the 2018 season 7–4, 6-2 in PFL play to finish in a tie for second place.

 Preseason

 Coaching changes

 In January 2019, it was announced that with the resignation of 5-year head coach Rick Fox, that defensive coordinator, Todd Stepsis would be promoted to head coach.

 Preseason coaches' poll

 The Pioneer League released their preseason coaches' poll on July 30, 2019.
 The Bulldogs were picked to finish in third place.

 Preseason All–PFL teams

 The Bulldogs had eleven players selected to the preseason all–PFL teams.